san02/R_GIS/Documentation/Kriging_Ord_Univ.md

 2. **Prediction_location  :** Input point feature representing locations where you would like to predict the probable values for the presence of  dependant variable.
 These point feature must have certain explanatory variables stored as fields.
 3. **Dep_variable  :**  Field from the input feature containing the sampled attributes.
 A particular value gives the strength of the field element at that point.
 4. **Covariate** : Field from the input feature containing independent or explanatory variables.
+5. **Using_log  :** Taking logarithmic values for the dependent variable.
+6. **Partial_sill  :** (Partial) Sill of the variogram model component.
+7. **Model  :** Model type, e.g. "Exp", "Sph", "Gau", "Mat".
+8. **Range  :** Range of the variogram model component.
+9. **Nugget  :** Nugget component of the variogram. (this basically adds a nugget compontent to the model)
-5. **Output_krige  :**  Output krige shapefile that contains the predictions of the values of unsampled locations from the Prediction_location dataset.
+10. **Output_krige  :**  Output krige shapefile that contains the predictions of the values of unsampled locations from the Prediction_location dataset.
-5. **Output_var  :**  Output variance provides how far the values are deviated from the other and the mean.
+11. **Output_var  :**  Output variance provides how far the values are deviated from the other and the mean.